LostArtefacts/TRX/docs/trx/lua/reference/GAME.md

     - **`water_particles`**: boolean.
 Whether water particles are visible in the level's water. *(read-only)*

     Computed properties (derived, not stored on the object):
+    - **`inventory`**: Inventory.
+What the level keeps for Lara's return, as a `trx.inventory.Inventory`, or `nil` for a level that keeps nothing: the title screen and the cutscenes.
+It is what she will arrive there with rather than what she is carrying now, which is `trx.inventory` itself.
     - **`stats`**: Stats.
 What the level keeps count of, as a `trx.stats.Stats`, or `nil` for a level that counts nothing: the title screen and the cutscenes.
 The level being played is also `trx.stats` itself.

 ### Functions